 Especially in crowded buses and train cars, keep all your valuables in a neck pouch under your clothes, or another secure place, not in a pocket or open purse.

-A master pickpocket, aided by an accomplice making some distraction (pushing, shouting, etc.) can extract valuables from a trouser pocket without your feeling a thing.
+A master pickpocket, aided by one or more accomplices making some distraction (pushing, shouting, etc.) can extract valuables from a trouser pocket without your feeling a thing.